dyne/tomb/INSTALL.md

 Of cource one can include the launch of tomb-gtk-tray scripts.

+### extras/qt-tray

+The QT tray adds a tomb tray in a QT desktop toolbar.
+It requires at least QT libraries of version 5.4 or above.
+Build with 'qmake' and then 'make'.

 ### extras/kdf-keys

 The KDF wrapper programs allows one to use KDF rounds on passwords in